zaina826/zaina826/README.md

 - **Turkish**: Advanced
 - **French**: Beginner

-## 🥇 Certifications and Achievements
+## 🥇 Certifications and Milestones

 - Full scholarship by the Turkish government to study AI engineering at one of Turkey's top universities.
-- HUPROG 2024 National Programming Competition Finalist.
 - Granted full scholarship to study and intern at EPFL Switzerland in the Data Analytics Labs.
 - Participating in a faculty-mentored TinyML research project at Hacettepe DREAM Committee, optimizing computer vision applications for microcontrollers using quantization and pruning.
+- HUPROG 2024 National Programming Competition Finalist.
 - Completed a data analysis course from Google.
 - Maintaining a GPA of 3.5 in my Bachelor’s degree program.

 - **Certificates**: codeX, EPFL in Switzerland, CorrelationOne in Jordan, and various local institutions in Turkey and Palestine.
 - **Research**: Working on TinyML and neural network optimization.
 - **Leadership**: Demonstrated leadership in collaborative projects and developed energy-efficient and optimized technologies.